 Your CV represents your personal brand.
 It’s essential that it differentiates you from the crowd of other applicants and ultimately leaves a lasting, positive impression.
 The purpose of this article is to assist you in creating a document that will give you the best possible chance of securing that interview.

-Personal Profile (The most important point and why it is first on the list!)
+Personal Profile (The most important point is why it is first on the list!)

 Your personal profile is so important and is the most common piece of advice I give to candidates.
 It is ultimately the first piece of information the hiring manager/recruiter is reviewing.
 You want to grab their attention straight away.
 Include a brief summary of your experience to date, no longer than 8-10 lines.
 This should be concise, factual and related back to the job description you are applying for.
 Particularly, focus on hard skills/key requirements of the role and not the soft skills.